PANTHORA

 The most sought-after Panthoran exports are their precision instruments and mechanical devices.
 Alchemical equipment from Isia laboratories allows other nations to achieve levels of refinement previously impossible, while astronomical instruments crafted by eslar artificers have revolutionized navigation and calendar-making throughout the known world.
 However, these devices are designed with built-in limitations that prevent reverse engineering, ensuring that Panthora maintains its technological advantages.

-In exchange for their manufactured goods, Panthora imports raw materials that are rare or unavailable within their borders.
+In exchange for their manufactured goods, Panthora imports raw materials that are rare or unavailable within its borders.
 Exotic metals from dwarven mines, rare plants from distant regions, and specialized components from various settlements all flow into Panthoran workshops where they are transformed into finished products of extraordinary quality.
 The eslar also maintain a thriving trade in information, purchasing maps, cultural artifacts, and scholarly works from other nations to add to their vast libraries.

 The relationship with the krill tribes represents Panthora's most extensive trade partnership.
 The eslar exchange advanced tools and weapons for krill-crafted goods that cannot be duplicated by any other race, particularly their unique textiles and precision-balanced weapons.
 This relationship also includes knowledge exchange, with krill warriors training selected eslar guards in forest combat techniques while eslar scholars share selected architectural and engineering principles with krill city-builders.